keenhenry/pda/README.rst

     #
     # <-p> specifies the priority of this task
     #      allowed values are => 1 (low), 2 (medium), 3 (high), 4 (must), 5 (urgmust)
+    #
+    # For example: add a 'wash dishes' task with due time current 'day' and
+    #              priority 'must' in 'todo' list

     $ pda -a 'wash dishes' -t d -p 4 todo